 New York City

-P.A.D. is an art exhibition space in historic SoHo (South of Houston) Arts District in New York City.
+P.A.D.
+[Project Art Distribution] is an art exhibition space in historic SoHo (South of Houston) Arts District in New York City.
 It reflects the bustling economy of artists making, selling and promoting their artworks on the street year-round, weather permitting.
 The aim of the space is to platform small and editioned works by artists that are interested in embracing new contexts for exhibiting.

 ro art services